Josh McCown: 2003

 In 2003, McCown was the backup to Jeff Blake for the first 13 games of the season.
-On September 14 against the Seattle Seahawks, McCown completed 18 of 32 passes for 150 yards with two interceptions after relieving the injured Blake late in the first quarter of an eventual 38–0 loss.
-Prior to the game against the San Francisco 49ers on December 7, the Cardinals reportedly would play both starter Blake and McCown in the game.
-Blake played the first half, completing 8 of 20 passes for 59 yards and one interception.
-McCown then played the second half, completing 11 of 20 passes for 120 yards and two touchdowns as the Cardinals lost 50–14.
+On September 14 against the Seattle Seahawks, McCown completed 18 of 32 passes for 150 yards with 2 interceptions after relieving the injured Blake late in the first quarter of an eventual 38–0 loss.
+Prior to the game against the San Francisco 49ers on December 7, it was reported that the Cardinals would play both starter Blake and McCown in the game.
+Blake played the first half, completing 8 of 20 passes for 59 yards and 1 interception.
+McCown then played the second half, completing 11 of 20 passes for 120 yards and 2 touchdowns as the Cardinals lost by a score of 50–14.
 McCown was then promoted to starter and started the final three games of the season.
 Head coach Dave McGinnis stated, "Josh is the right decision professionally for our organization," and "Some quality time is what he needs against good teams ... and it's important to find out what we have there."
 In the final game of the season on December 28 against the Minnesota Vikings, McCown threw a game-winning 28-yard touchdown pass to wide receiver Nate Poole as time expired to beat the Vikings by a score of 18–17.
 The Vikings would have made the playoffs if they had won the game, but the Green Bay Packers made the playoffs in their place.
 The Packers also invited McCown and Poole to attend their first playoff game.
 While McCown declined the invitation due to the birth of his third child, Poole attended the game and was presented with a key to the city.
-McCown played in eight games, with three starts, in 2003 and completed 95 of 166 passes for 1,018 yards and five touchdowns with six interceptions.
+McCown played in 8 games, with 3 starts, in 2003 and completed 95 of 166 passes for 1,018 yards and five touchdowns with six interceptions.
 He also rushed for a career-high 158 yards and a touchdown on 28 carries.